Giving you the chance to demonstrate your talent to potential employers, learn more about how to create an impressive creative portfolio

 • Prioritise quality over quantity.
 It's more important to provide a small selection of great work than a large collection of mediocre work.
 Be critical of the work you've produced and only include that which shows off your talent to the best of its ability.

 • Get a second opinion before the interview.
 Ask someone you don't know very well to look at your portfolio and get their first impressions.
-It's useful to know how the work you've put together makes you look to a total stranger.
+It's useful to know how the work you've put together makes you look to a stranger.

 • Check everything works as it should.
 If your portfolio contains digital elements, check that these work prior to submitting or presenting your portfolio.
 Host sites such as YouTube can be unpredictable.
 If you're using one to display your work, check what the site looks like when it's first opened as a link.
 Your work might appear on a page with unrelated content, which could change the impression you give.